NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 "The fuel loading we are seeing out on the ground is ridiculous.
 We are looking at 5-10 years of growth, this fuel source is making these fires untouchable, we can't even get near them to fight them."

-Mr Smith said the environmental authorities who have a put a stop to reduction burns — which include controlled burning, mechanical clearing like slashing undergrowth, or even reducing the ground fuel by hand — "need to be held personally accountable for the losses people have endured.
+Smith said the environmental authorities who have a put a stop to reduction burns — which include controlled burning, mechanical clearing like slashing undergrowth, or even reducing the ground fuel by hand — "need to be held personally accountable for the losses people have endured.
 People have lost their lives as a direct result of the decisions made by the environmental authorities!"

 The firey ended the post, asking, "Tell me why these enviros shouldn't be stood up in front of a judge and charged with manslaughter?
 Enough is enough!"

-This morning Greens MP Adam Bandt was asked about Mr Joyce's comments during an interview on ABC RN, and whether the party was cautious about backburning.
+This morning Greens MP Adam Bandt was asked about Joyce's comments during an interview on ABC RN, and whether the party was cautious about backburning.

-"We support hazard reduction burns," Mr Bandt said.
+"We support hazard reduction burns," Bandt said.

 "We support effective and sustainable backburning strategies guided by the fire authorities, we will listen to what the fire authorities say is necessary."

-Mr Bandt said fire authorities had made the point in recent days that it was harder to do effective backburning because fire seasons were getting longer due to climate change.
+Bandt said fire authorities had made the point in recent days that it was harder to do effective backburning because fire seasons were getting longer due to climate change.

 He said former and current fire chiefs had also made the point that the amount of backburning necessary to avoid catastrophic fires was becoming impractical because of increasing drought.

-But RN Breakfast host Hamish Macdonald brought the conversation back to criticisms made by Mr Joyce.
+But RN Breakfast host Hamish Macdonald brought the conversation back to criticisms made by Joyce.

 "Do you acknowledge that the fire authorities are having difficulties getting into national parks to do backburning at appropriate times?"
 Macdonald asked.

-Mr Bandt responded: "I've listened very closely to what fire authorities have been saying over recent days and I have not heard them say that that is their primary problem".
+Bandt responded: "I've listened very closely to what fire authorities have been saying over recent days and I have not heard them say that that is their primary problem".

 Macdonald hit back with: "Have you heard them say that it is a problem?"

-Mr Bandt tried to steer the conversation on to the comments about "unprecedented" conditions but Macdonald pulled him back.
+Bandt tried to steer the conversation on to the comments about "unprecedented" conditions but Macdonald pulled him back.

 "I appreciate that you are trying to take this conversation elsewhere," Macdonald said.